FraunhoferIOSB/swap-it-execution-engine/documentation/source/index.rst

 then be used by the scheduler to e.g., evaluate constructs such as loops or conditions.

 As default implementation, we connect the :ref:`PFDL Scheduler` to the execution engine to run it in the SWAP-IT context.
-However, the Execution Engine provides a :ref:`Dispatcher API` to connect the Execution Engine to :ref:`Custom Dispatchers`.
+However, the Execution Engine provides an API to connect the Execution Engine to :ref:`Custom Dispatchers`.

 A small example on how to run the Execution Engine can be found in section :ref:`Getting Started`.